Get your finances in order

 Just about every blog that I type is triggered by an event, situation or case that I have come across in my day to day role as a Financial Advisor.
 Recently I began working with a family who’s Mother has required long term care.
-The adult children are working through all of their Mother’s files and paperwork to make sure they understand what she has and what she wants done, now and in the future upon her passing.
+The adult children are working through all of their Mother’s files and paperwork to make sure they understand what she has and what she wants to be done, now and in the future upon her passing.
 It made me think about the basics that people need to focus on to get your finances in order while you are alive and when you pass away are.
 The following is but a brief list of ways to get your finances in order.
-They are in no particular order but all important.
+They are in no particular order but all-important.

-Wills and Estate documents
+Wills and estate documents

 One of the most important things to complete to get your finances in order while you are of sound mind and body is to have a Will done by a Lawyer.
 Your Will is your game plan to direct how you want things handled when you pass away.
 Be as specific as you can when making your Will because anything that can be left to interpretation, will be interpreted and it might not be interpreted the way you intended.